nw4466tu/Active-Directory-Configurations/README.md

 </p>

 <h1>Active Directory Configurations in Azure</h1>
-This lab serves as a continuation of the previous one, in which I installed Active Directory and established a domain controller.  <br />
+This lab serves as a continuation of the previous one, in which I installed Active Directory and established a domain controller.
+In this follow-up, I will proceed with configuring Active Directory, enabling a client to join the domain, and creating user accounts.  <br />

 <h2>Environments and Technologies Used</h2>